-Standard Configuration and Options
+Standard Configurations and Options

-The CS-5000 V2 is, as the name suggests, a revision of a product Coiltek has made since 1994.
+The CS-5100 has been made since 1994.
 The latest version of the control (main) circuit board operates on 24VDC.
 This is a common industrial standard voltage source.
 Since our older cards operated on either 115 or 230 VAC, our standard configuration of the main board includes a small, 0.8W power supply, as shown below.
 The supply accepts any AC power source between 90 and 240VAC.
 The supply requires only L1 and L2.
 Connect incoming ground to the subpanel or enclosure.

-The CS-5000 may be ordered without the supply (-LPS) when a 24VDC source of sufficient amperage is available.
+The CS-5100, CS-5140 or CS-5103 may be ordered without the supply (-LPS) when a 24VDC source of sufficient amperage is available.